 Microsoft Office 365 has a lot of tools that may be handy in saving data.
 Some of them are manual, and you can read more about them in the article about cloud backup for small businesses.

 Here we are talking about the eDiscovery and Preservation Hold Library that are often mistakenly considered as native Office 365 backup tools.
 With their help, you can preserve Office 365 data – emails, team chats, SharePoint, and OneDrive files, – for a certain period for legal purposes.

 But here is what you shouldn’t be mistaken about: with those tools, your original data is not copied – it is moved to long-term storage.
 You can still access and extort them in case someone deleted these data.
-But if you or somebody else have removed the user from the system, their data will also be erased from the Litigation Hold (eDiscovery) and sink into oblivion.
+If someone removes a user from the system, their data will be erased from Litigation Hold (eDiscovery) and disappear.

 This factor represents a severe risk in case of a successful brute-force attack or account hijacking.
 If a hacker cracks a user’s password (81% of data breaches happen because of poor passwords), they can delete the account with all data.
 If it happens, eDiscovery or Preservation Hold Library won’t help you restore the data.